IBM/z_ansible_collections_samples/cics/cmci/reporting/README.md

 This sample playbook demonstrates how to use the `cmci_get` module from the `ibm_zos_cics` collection to retrieve operational data from running CICS regions.

 This example retrieves information corresponding to the `CICSRGN` resource table, but can be adapted to retrieve information about any of the resource tables supported by CICSPlex SM.
-The retrieved information is written to a csv file, which you can open as a spreadsheet.
+The retrieved information is written to a CSV file, which you can open as a spreadsheet.

 This sample additionally shows how to automate installation of pre-requisites for the `cmci_*` modules.

 ## Requirements
    - Python 2.7+
    - Ansible 2.9+
-   - IBM z/OS CICS Ansible collection 1.0.0+

 ## Getting Started

 You will need to have set up the CMCI REST API in your CICS environment.
-You can enable the CMCI REST API in either CICSPlex SM environments, or in independent CICS regions.
+You can enable the CMCI REST API in either CICSPlex SM environments, or in stand-alone CICS regions.
 The `cmci_*` modules use the *CMCI REST API* to interact with your CICS environment.
 To use the `cmci_*` modules you will need to have set up the CMCI REST API in your CICS environment.
-You can enable the CMCI REST API in either CICSplex SM environments, or in independent CICS regions.
+You can enable the CMCI REST API in either CICSplex SM environments, or in stand-alone CICS regions.

 For detailed installation instructions please consult